||A North Carolina 501C3 Educational Nonprofit Archive Documenting, Preserving, and Promoting Residential Modernist

 1708 Curtis Road, Chapel Hill.

 1966 - The Robert W. and Ann Work Residence III, 1800 Rangecrest Road, Raleigh.
 Built by Cameron Construction.
 This was Shawcroft's second house for the Work family and the family's third Modernist house.
 Sold to Elmer and Michelle Wellons in 1984.
-Sold in 1986 to Robert and Carole Spitz who still owned it as of 2012.
+Sold in 1986 to Robert and Carole Spitz.
 Sold in 2014 to Kathy and Daniel Cody.
 B/W photos by Taylor Lewis.
 Color photos by Leilani Carter.

 1968 - The Kenneth and Aspasia Knoerr Residence,